ALPCOMDEV/alp-api-docs/source/index.html.md

  - `Type`: The type of the message is set to "tk," indicating that it's a ticker message.
  - `Timestamp`: The Unix timestamp of the ticker data.
- - `Payload`.
-The payload is an array containing trading pairs and their corresponding ticker information.
+ - `Ticker 1`: Ticker array.
+ - `Ticker 2`.
+Ticker array.
+ - `Ticker n`.
+Ticker array.

-Each trading pair is represented as an array with the following fields:
+Each ticker array includes following fields:

  - Trading Pair Symbol
  - Close Price